sss63232/CopyUrlToMD/CONTRIBUTING.md

 # Thank You

-We are grateful that you considered contributing to React Extension Boilerplate.
+We are grateful that you considered contributing to [CopyUrlToMD](https://github.com/sss63232/CopyUrlToMD).
 Please follow the below guidelines for contribution.

 Follow the golden rule